oils-for-unix/oils/doc/unicode.md

 Unicode in Oils
 ===============

-With respect to their Unicode string model, you can put programming languages roughly in these 3 categories:
+Roughly speaking, you can divide programming languages into 3 categories with respect to Unicode strings:

 1. **UTF-8** - Go, Rust, Julia, ..., Oils
 1. **UTF-16** - Java, JavaScript, ...
-1. **UTF-32** aka Unicode code points - Python 2 and 3, ...
+1. **UTF-32** aka Unicode code points - Python 2 and 3, C and C++, ...

 So Oils is in the **first** category: it's UTF-8 centric.

-Let's see what this means &mdash; in terms of the mental model to use when writing OSH and YSH, and the implementation of Oils.
+Let's see what this means &mdash; in terms your mental model when writing OSH and YSH, and in terms of the Oils implementation.

 <div id="toc">
 </div>